 - Expressive Brushstrokes: His brushstrokes were thick, visible, and full of movement.

-Take some time to study his famous works, like Starry Night or Sunflowers.
-Notice how he uses color, texture, and composition to tell a story.
+Take some time to study his famous works, like Starry Night or Sunflowers or discover Van Gogh top 10 paintings and how he uses color, texture, and composition to tell a story.

 2. Gather Your Supplies